-As of the end of 2023.
-Mercedes-Benz had issued four green bonds, totaling €4 billion.
+As of the end of 2023, Mercedes-Benz had issued four green bonds, totalling 4bn EUR.
 All of the proceeds have been allocated, with the majority to be spent on clean transportation and some on energy efficiency.
 This consists of the development and production of zeroemission vehicles, and the development, production and recycling of batteries/fuel cells.

 Financed models include the Mercedes-Benz EQS, EQE, EQA, EQB, and EQE SUV.
 The EQS is their first all-electric luxury saloon with state-of-the-art battery technology that can travel over 700km on a single charge.
 The EQA and EQB are new entry-level electric models, which have 95% recoverability at end of life, and meet high sustainability standards.

-In 2023, Mercedes-Benz Cars sold 2,044,051 cars of which 240,668 were battery-electric vehicles (BEVs), representing 12% of total car unit sales.
+According to their 2023 Annual Report, Mercedes-Benz sold 2,044,051 cars of which 240,668 were battery-electric vehicles (BEVs), representing 12% of total car unit sales.
 The 240,688 BEVs sold in 2023 represents a 61% year-on year increase, a testament to the company's strong commitment to electrifying its fleet.